lkodinsson/MARS/Fantasy/Talents.md

 Each spell you cast can be modified by metamagics a combined number of times equal to the total number of metamagic talents you have.
 Metamagics that reduce the mana cost or spellcasting difficulty can only be applied half this many times (to a minimum of up to once), but still count toward the total.
 You may apply the same metamagic more than once in this way.

-Spells be adjusted simultaneously by metamagics that have opposite modifiers, like widened and reduced.
+Spells cannot be adjusted by metamagics that change features they do not have.
+Similarly, spells cannot be adjusted simultaneously by metamagics that have opposite modifiers, like widened and reduced, for it would result in no change.

 ###### Table: Metamagic Categories & Modifiers
 | Metamagic | Mana Cost<br/>Adjustment | Difficulty<br/>Adjustment | Modifier |